xSekN/glixzzy-blooket-inject/README.md

 # glixzzy-blooket-inject
 So!
-I am trying to make an injectable for TheFredDuead.
+I am trying to make an injectable for ThatFruedDued.
 It is for Glixzzy's hacks.
 It isn't working yet though.